-Meet some of our Difference Maker Scholarship winners!
+Meet some of our Difference Maker Scholarship recipients!

 It means a lot to me to win this scholarship.
 It means I made a big difference to my peers and my community’s lives and helped a lot of people be more successful in subjects such as mathematics.
 Alex’s values really resonate with me, especially the fact that he never backed down from challenges and he noticed opportunities in his community to make a difference, just like I have done in my life.
 I will be attending University of Maryland.